Skip to main content

 1. Spies (Observation)

-Use when you don’t want to change behavior, just check if called.
+Use when you don’t want to change behavior, just verify that a function was called, how many times, and with what arguments.

 2. Stubs (Control)